kuzzleio/kuzzle-how-to/keep-only-warm-data/README.md

 ## Requirements

 Kuzzle : `>= 1.2.11`
-Elasticsearch : `>= 5.4.1`
-Redis : `>= 3.2`

 ## Introduction

-Kuzzle is capable of managing a very large number of documents and offering very good performances.
+Kuzzle is capable of handling large number of documents, with high performances.
-However in a Big Data context, it can be interesting to rationalize the cost of the infrastructure necessary to Kuzzle by keeping on Kuzzle only the relevant data.
+However, it can be interesting to rationalize the cost of the infrastructure necessary to Kuzzle by keeping on Kuzzle only the relevant data.
-Coupled with a secondary database, Kuzzle can be used in a Hot/Warm architecture where the most recent data is kept on Kuzzle and the oldest data in a secondary DBMS.
+Coupled with a secondary database, Kuzzle can be used in a Hot/Warm architecture where the Kuzzle is synchronized with an external database and only the most recent data are kept on Kuzzle. (see [How-To Synchronize Kuzzle with another database](../sync-data-to-another-database))

-In most cases, deleting your oldest data from Kuzzle will only make sense if you have previously dumped it into another database. (see [How-To Synchronize Kuzzle with another database](../sync-data-to-another-database))

 ## Architecture

-We will be using the standard Kuzzle stack (Kuzzle, Elasticsearch and Redis).
+We will be using the open-source Kuzzle stack.
 (Check [docker-compose.yml](docker-compose.yml) for more details)

 On Kuzzle, the data will be stored in the `yellow-taxi` collection of the `nyc-open-data` index according to the following mapping: